Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: conclusion and discussions

+It is important question whether the method also correctly predict the energy flux from unequal mass head-on collision or spinning black hole collision.
+For unequal mass we will find extra parameters of anisotropy to be fixed, since gravitational force contains higher order anisotropic components.
+Also for spinning black holes, we will find additional parameters, related to the deformation of event horizon by their spin.
+To fix such additional parameters, we need many data of numerical collision.
+If the numerical study remarkably progresses, there would be a chance to develop the method used in the present study.

-In the present analysis, the contribution of the merging entropy implies the merging process is an invertible process.
+In the present analysis, the contribution of the merging entropy implies the merging process is not an invertible process.
 That is consistent with the fact that black holes can merge but never split.
-In the black hole dynamics, is there another invertible process?
+In the black hole dynamics, is there another not invertible process?
 If so, we will find another component of the black hole entropy like the merging entropy.
-By contraries, one may speculate that much gravitational radiation emitted during the transition from toroidal black hole to a spherical black hole, since such process is topologically revertible\cite{MS1}\cite{IdaS}.
-For, it is not expected that any dynamical component of the black hole entropy lower the upper bound of the energy rate in such a revertible process.
-Moreover that might be match with the fact that in circular orbiting coalescence of the black holes more gravitational radiation can be emitted, because the circular orbit of coalescing black holes would be regarded as the formation and collapse of the toroidal black hole\cite{SIda}.
+By contraries, one may speculate that more gravitational radiation emitted during the transition from toroidal black hole to a spherical black hole since such process is topologically invertible\cite{MS1}\cite{IdaS}.
+In such an invertible process, it can not be expected that any dynamical component of the black hole entropy lower the upper bound of the energy ratio.
+Moreover that would be consistent with the fact that in circular orbiting coalescence or black hole scattering with impact parameter\cite{BSC} of the black holes more gravitational radiation can be emitted, because they would be regarded as the formation and collapse of the toroidal black hole\cite{SIda}.

 In microscopic scales described by quantum gravity, it might be possible for a black hole to split.
 Are there any failures of our analysis in that sub-Planckian geometry?
 This is probably understood as to be the following.
 The area theorem of black hole requires an energy condition.
-Since in such microscopic situations quantum effect will violate the energy condition, our analysis of the merging entropy loses its foundation and is consistent with the fact that this process becomes revertible.
+Since in such microscopic situations quantum effect will violate the energy condition, our analysis of the merging entropy loses its foundation and is consistent with the fact that this process becomes invertible.

+Finally, can these tools be useful also in higher-dimensional scenarios?
+In five-dimensional collision\cite{5D}, the upper bound predicted from Hawking's area theorem is lowered and the numerical result is larger than that of four-dimensional collision.
+Since area ratio of sphere and cone in five-dimensions is smaller than in four-dimensions, it seems possible to explain the dimensional dependence by the area differences.
+With numerical results of the high energy collision, we would rearrange the factor of ambiguity $\alpha$ and discuss the validity of the merging entropy.